bliklabs/gllb/README.md

 geth:boot|client + lighthouse:boot|bn|vc + lb:nginx

 Generates a proof of stake ethereum network.
-Includes APIs for transactions and validations.
+Includes APIs for transactions and consensus.
 Roles for geth and lighthouse use local cache to dynamically generate:
   ```
   - wallets